hashicorp/terraform/.github/CONTRIBUTING.md

 - Contributor License Agreement (CLA): If this is your first contribution to Terraform you will be asked to sign the CLA.
 - Tests: tests include unit tests and acceptance tests, and all tests must pass before a PR can be merged.
-- Vercel: this is an internal tool that does not run correct for external contributors.
+- Vercel: this is an internal tool that does not run correctly for external contributors.
 We are aware of this and work around it for external contributions.

 ----